Study plan - From Mountain to Fjord - Geology and Ecology of Western Norway

 Teaching and learning methods

-Teaching methods include lectures, exercises, fieldwork, and laboratory practice.
+Teaching methods include lectures, exercises, fieldwork, and laboratory practice, including a continuous delivery of journals, and presentations in seminars.
 In addition, the students will perform a science project throughout the entire semester.
+The students will present the results of this sciences project in a public seminar at the end of the programme.
 Most of the practical exercises and/or laboratory work are compulsory.

-Module 3: Multiple choice test (40%), and oral presentation at a public seminar on the science project (60%), 10 ECTS
+- Module 3: GE478 Fjord Processes: Multiple choice test (40%), and oral presentation at a public seminar on the science project (60%)